The first time I nailed this Vegan Cornbread recipe, my jaw was on the floor.

 – Anson Mills stone-ground yellow cornmeal (coarse ground)

-– Palmetto Farms stone-ground white cornmeal (interestingly, the recipe turned out dry with this same brand’s yellow cornmeal; would not recommend)
+– Palmetto Farms stone-ground white cornmeal (this same brand’s yellow cornmeal did not work as well; wouldn’t recommend).

 Cornbread is the best on day 1, but leftovers will stay good up to 3 days (the texture will be a bit softer).
 Store in an airtight container, not in a reusable bag (it will get soggy), for up to 3 days.